Class Information and Routines

 Meet the Team

-My name is Miss McRae and I am the class teacher of Macaw Class.
-My other roles within the school are Assistant Headteacher and SENCO.
-I trained to be a teacher at Roehampton University and since graduating, I have worked at Thorpe Lea Nursery and Primary School.
-I thoroughly enjoy teaching and supporting our youngest of learners through their foundation years.
+My name is Miss Maskell and I am the class teacher of Macaw Class.
+I trained to be a teacher at the University of Greenwich and since graduating, I briefly worked as a teacher in London and then moved back to Surrey.
+I love seeing how the children are growing and progressing in their work!

 My name is Miss Hall and I am the Learning Support Assistant in Macaw Class.
 I have worked at Thorpe Lea Nursery and Primary School for just over two years now and love being with the little ones!
 I also cover lunch duty on a daily basis.